keithdv/AsyncAsDesigned/AsyncAsDesigned/ExecContextSyncContext/ReadMe.txt

      ThreadLocal information is gone however AsyncLocal is in tact This is why it is recommended to have ConfigureAwait(false) in all libraries - To keep this option available

-Exercise 8 - SynchronizationContext.Current = Null
+Exercise 8 - .Wait() with SynchronizationContext.Current = Null
-    Though it can cause DeadLocks this shows that DispaterSynchronizationContext is important.
+	No Deadlock
-    Without it application doesn't continue on the UI Thread causing an exception when we hit data binding.
+	However, we don't continue on the UI thread so there's no protection This shows that DispaterSynchronizationContext is important.
     This is why ConfigureAwait(false) was provided in the design.

 Exercise 9 - - .Wait() fix -> ContinueWith